legesher/legesher-docs/guide/legesher/roadmap.md

 - `In Progress`: For items that are in the current sprint
 - `Review/QA`: For items that are waiting approval
 - `Done`: Issues that have been completed within the specific sprint.
-- `Closed`: When issues are completed they go here
+- `Closed`: When issues are completed, they go here

 ## Releases

 Releases are the larger moments that the public are aware of.
 When a new version of a software is released, it is included in a "Release".
-Some may be a patches because a certain bug was found to full on version upgrades.
+Some may be a patch because a certain bug was found to full on version upgrades.

 ## Assignees